Didas-git/lilybird/packages/docs/src/content/docs/docs/handlers/the-api.md

 }
 ```

-## Registering the commands
+## Registering the Commands

-Lilybird has a neat api that makes this job trivial.
+Lilybird has a neat API that makes this job trivial.

-The `setup` api is a simple callback that the client runs the moment it connects to discord.
-In the future this will be change so it gets called even before the connection is called.
+The `setup` API is a simple callback that the client runs the moment it connects to Discord.
+In the future, this will be changed so it gets called even before the connection is established.

-This is why when you call `createHandler` you spread the result into the client options instead of passing the variable.
+This is why when you call `createHandler`, you spread the result into the client options instead of passing the variable.